qvattr0/balatro-music-replacer/README.md

 └── music5.ogg
 ```

-You can also have a folder with *only specific* music files that you'd like to replace.
+You can also have a folder with *only specific* music files that you'd like to
+replace.
+Note that the application creates a temporary directory in the folder.

 On Windows, this program uses 7zip to replace in-game files with the custom music.
 If 7zip is not installed, the program will download it for you, but it is